tituslcuster/yelp_data_project/YelpDataProjectpt2.md

 ### Decription of the data needed and used for this analysis
 For the purposes of this analysis I focused only the 'premium rated' businesses against the number of reviews that they contained.
 Comparisons were ran based on city, state, and open/closed status while querying for outliers and summary data to get a good grasp on the larger points of this dataset.
 Sampleing the top ten of different variations of the dataset proved effective in examining the larger differences between the greatest volumes of star category and review count.

-None of the businesses within the top 10 most reviewed on Yelp had anything above a 4.5.
-The same group didnt dip past 2.5 as the lowest rating.
+No business within the top 10 most reviewed on Yelp had anything above a 4.5 rating or rating lower than 2.5.
 I would infer that this range of rating could be the result of the prime motivator behind a consumer reviewing a business on Yelp.
 The main reasons why a consumer would take time to review a business on Yelp is because they had an experience that they wanted to share with other people.
 While average ratings for businesses might display more volume in the 'average' and 'low' categories, an area for further analysis would be if individual reviews tend more towards wide swings in star category compared to the average rating of the business.

 ```sql
 -- Top 10 businesses with the most reviews